 Hanna Leka is a first generation Ethiopian American and self-taught photographer currently based in Washington, DC.
 Her introduction to image making was in taking painting and drawing lessons for 7 years of her childhood in Orange County, California.

-Image making later evolved from the canvas to the camera and with humans and her Ethiopian roots being at the center of her interests, conceptual work is where she has found herself most curious.
-She has done conceptual projects that explore revelations of beauty and explain the nuances of being an African diaspora.
+Image making later evolved from the canvas to the camera and with humans with her Ethiopian roots being at the center of her interests, she has done conceptual projects that explore revelations of beauty and explain the nuances of the East African diaspora.

 Contact: hanniimages@gmail.com